Learn from Heterophily: Heterophilous Information-enhanced Graph Neural Network: Experiments

 First, our proposed \model{} generally outperforms all the other methods, achieving the lowest average rank, indicating the effectiveness of incorporating heterophilious information into graph learning. \model{} enhances the performance on both the homophilous and heterophilous datasets, corroborating the explanation provided in Sect. \ref{sec:ana_hi} that the new matrix constructed by heterophilous information improves graph learning at different homophily levels.
-Besides, the effectiveness of heterophilous information is also shown in the improvement on the general GNNs baselines where the performances are improved on most of the datasets.
+Besides, the effectiveness of heterophilous information is also shown in the improvement on the general GNNs baselines where the performance is improved on most of the datasets.
 Second, compared with general GNN baselines such as GCN and GAT, MLP performs poorly on homophilous graphs but still demonstrates strong performance on heterophilous graphs.
 This validates the assertion that heterophily impedes graph convolution in graph learning.
 Then for the methods that aggregate embeddings of k-hop neighbors during the message passing, Mixhop, H2GCN, GGCN, CPGCN, and GPR-GNN show their improvement with respect to GCN, but they still have a large gap with \model{} and GloGNN that exploit global similar nodes.
 This indicates that for heterophilous graphs, focusing on k-hop neighbors is not as sufficient as constructing new graph structures that capture neighbors with similar semantics.
-Note that although GloGNN delivers the best results on 3 datasets, it requires the calibrated adjustment of many parameters.
+Note that although GloGNN delivers the best results on 3 datasets, it requires the calibrated adjustment of many parameters\footnote{ Noted that some baseline results presented in Table3 maybe different from those in the original papers on some datasets.
+The performance of GloGNN\cite{GloGNN} reported there is different as in their original paper because we use the preprocessed heterophilous datasets from \cite{lim2021large}}.
 In contrast, our method is more straightforward and flexible, requiring fewer parameter tunings.